 The biodegradable Eco Scattering Urn is made from bamboo, one of the strongest building materials on earth!
 This special patented urn has a long cylinder shape (to help prevent having ashes blow back on the person scattering) and comes standard with a special open and close locking mechanism on top.
 This locking function helps to securely transport the urn holding a loved one or pet’s ashes and gives families the ability to scatter with ease and control.

 Scattering urns made from paper can be found online or at most funeral homes.
 These are typically a lower cost option to other scattering urns and typically have a design or symbol printed on the urn.
 Unlike the Eco Scattering Urn (which can secure ashes in the urn to take to multiple locations or do multiple scatterings of a person’s ashes), the scattering urns made from paper are designed for one-time use.

 With a growing number of people in Minnesota and throughout the nation choosing to be cremated, many new memorials that incorporate ashes have become available.
 With so many new and uplifting options, some families find it to be challenging to choose a single memorial for a loved one, and instead, decide to divide up their loved one’s ashes into multiple memorials.
-This can include scattering some of the ashes and incorporating the remainder in a tree burial, jewelry, stone, or glass decorative piece, among other options.
+This can include scattering some of the ashes and incorporating the remainder in a tree burial, an indoor urn with a bonsai tree or houseplant, cremation jewelry, stone, or glass decorative piece, among other options.